Medical Radiation Sciences - 729

 - Integrated university and college curriculum

-- Three semesters of laboratory preparation for clinical practice
+- Three semesters of specialized practical skills courses using state-of-the-art health care simulated labs in preparation for clinical practice

 - Interprofessional courses involving students in MRSc programs